 Conclusion: What’s Vegetarian at Togo’s?

 Togo’s is a meat-heavy sandwich shop with a small but solid set of vegetarian options.
-The Greek Veggie, the Cali Veggie, the Triple Melted Cheese, the Farmer’s Market Salad, and a rotating soup or two will keep most vegetarians fed, and a couple of simple modifications (skip the feta, skip the mayo, choose a dairy-free bread) take most of those builds vegan.
+The Greek Veggie, the Cali Veggie, the triple melted Cheese, the Farmer’s Market Salad, and a rotating soup or two will keep most vegetarians fed.
+A couple of simple modifications (skip the feta, skip the mayo, choose a dairy-free bread) take most of those builds vegan.
 For more chains broken down the same way, see our Ultimate Guide to Eating Vegetarian and Vegan at Restaurants or browse the rest of the Restaurants archive.
+You can also compare it to Jersey Mike’s, Subway, or Potbelly.
 Then check the official Togo’s location finder to see what’s nearby.